Environmental, Social and Governance

 Partners

 While we do not manufacture the products we sell, it’s worth mentioning that the OEMs we work with are among some of the most committed entities in the world when it comes to reducing their carbon footprints.
-Companies like Cisco, Juniper, and Arista have all made ambitious commitments to reaching Net Zero emissions within the next 15 years.
+Companies like Cisco, Juniper, HPE, and Arista have all made ambitious commitments to reaching Net Zero emissions within the next 15 years.
 They’re doing things like: reducing packaging, making their products easier to repair, buying green energy, retrofitting their facilities to use less power, and innovating to create products that are exponentially more energy efficient with each generation.
+Beyond that, Cisco and HPE have both developed robust systems for remanufacturing and reselling certified pre-owned equipment—an invaluable tool for customers looking to participate in the circular economy.

 Ourselves